Exclusive: Foreign banks in Britain pay fraction of tax rate

 The data comes as banks in Britain push back against a government decision last year to increase their corporate tax rate to 28 percent this year – a move that was offset by a cut in the levy on their assets.

-The BBA criticized the change saying, the government risked making Britain a "less attractive place for banks".
+The BBA criticised the change saying, the government risked making Britain a "less attractive place for banks".

 This week, it said the low corporation tax payments would likely increase in coming years.
 In any case, it said combining the bank levy, value added tax, payroll taxes and income taxes paid by staff foreign banks contributed 16.8 billion pounds to the UK Exchequer in 2015.
 "Tax contributions by the banking sector are at an all-time high," a BBA spokeswoman said.